 Students are strongly encouraged to complete a self-assessment report every reporting period.
-If you have any difficulty doing so this you must speak to your supervisor or the Graduate Studies Coordinator.
-You can find it by visiting: http://www.admin.ox.ac.uk/studentsystems/GSR alert you by email when your supervisor or DGS has completed your report and it is available for you to view.
+If you have any difficulty doing so this you must speak to your supervisor or the Associate Director of Graduate Studies.
+You can find it by visiting: Graduate Supervision Reporting (GSR) in eVision | Academic Support (ox.ac.uk)